mezzio/mezzio-flash/docs/book/messages.md

     public function flash(string $key, $value, int $hops = 1) : void;

     /**
-     * Set a flash value with the given key, but allow access during this request.
+     * Set a flash value with the given key, visible to the current request.
      *
-     * Flash values are generally accessible only on subsequent requests;
+     * Values set with this method are visible *only* in the current request; if
-     * using this method, you may make the value available during the current
+     * you want values to be visible in subsequent requests, you may pass a
-     * request as well.
+     * positive integer as the third argument.
      *
      * @param mixed $value
      */
-    public function flashNow(string $key, $value, int $hops = 1) : void;
+     public function flashNow(string $key, $value, int $hops = 0) : void;

     /**
      * Retrieve a flash value.